aelshehawy/academic-kickstart_ash/content/home/dissertation.md

 Local Provision and Development of Schooling<br/>
 {{< figure library="1" src="schoolpic.png" >}}

-Alexandria: Economic History of Inequality<br/>
+Alexandria: Economic History of Inequality under Colonization<br/>
 <sub><sup>watch the GIF below, for an overlay of historical maps of Alexandria in the 19th century on current geographical coordinates.
 Part of my project mapping the economic history of inequality :bowtie: :boom: </sup></sub>

 ![Alt text for my gif](/img/Jul-15-2022%2016-33-41.gif)